kuldip-pedalsup/react-boilerplate/README.md

 npm  run  dev
 ```

+- create copy of .env.example and rename with .env.local for run project in local.

 ## Production Environment

 ```bash
 npm  run  build
 ```

+- copy and rename .env.example to .env.production, updating it with production credentials.

 ## Staging Environment

 ```bash
 npm  run  staging
 ```

+- copy and rename .env.example to .env.staging, updating it with staging credentials.

 # Folder structure